Ear Mountain: Geology

 The sedimentary rocks surrounding Ear Mountain consist mainly of quartzites and dark slates, which resemble the slates near York and have been correlated with them.
 The core of the mountain is a granite boss or stock intruded in these slates.
 Radiating from the main granite mass there is a fringe of intrusive quartz-porphyry and rhyolite dikes which arc regarded as offshoots from the main intrusion.
 The granites of the main mass are coarsely crystalline and consist essentially of quartz, orthoclase, and biotite.
 A specimen from one of the smaller bodies, examined microscopically, is made up essentially of quartz and of orthoclase and plagioclase feldspars.
 A narrow dike from the same region was found to consist essentially of quartz and feldspar, with muscovite, largely secondary, and a secondary growth of feldspar surrounding the larger orthoclase crystals.
 In Ear Mountain, a platy structure brought out by the weathering gives the rock a stratified appearance.

-Rock samples collected from the northern slopes of the mountain and streams rising from the mountain have revealed traces of tin.
-The mountain has an established belt of Cretaceous tin "granites".
+Rock samples collected from the northern slopes of the mountain and streams rising from the mountain have revealed traces of tin as the mountain has an established belt of Cretaceous tin "granites".
 It was noted that this tin content matched well with the degree of "greisen alteration".
 Analyses of samples of unaltered granites pointed to a tin content of less than 80 ppm, as against the disturbed granites which showed a tin content of 950 ppm.
 It was also reported that the tin concentrations in "unaltered granitic rocks increase progressively from porphyritic to seriate to some equigranular rocks, indicating a progressive concentration of tin with fractional crystallization."
 Cassiterite is found in large quantities in placers enveloping the pluton.
 At the beginning of the 20th century, there were plans to lay a railroad up to Port Clarence for the purpose of tin mining.